 In season 2014/15 the senior teams affiliated with the Eastern Cricket Association following the demise of the Southern District and Churches Cricket League’s senior division after 100 years of history.
 The junior teams now compete in the Inner South East Cricket League (previously SDCCL).

 Currently the club is fielding 4 senior, and 1 veteran team.
-The club has had numerous home grounds including Pinewood, Lum Road, Southern Reserve, Capital Reserve, Syndal Technical College, Mulgrave and Glen Waverley Secondary College.
+The club has had numerous home grounds including Pinewood, Lum Road, Southern Reserve, Capital Reserve, Syndal Technical College, Freeway Reserve and Glen Waverley Secondary College.
 Today the club enjoys the excellent facilities at Glen Waverley North Reserve.

 The club celebrated a very successful 50th anniversary in 2012 with the naming of the following best elevens from its first 25 years and second 25 years.